TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

    config.sys_language_softMergeIfNotBlank = tt_content:image, tt_content:header

-This setting will look if the “image” and “header” fields of translations are blank and if that is the case the value of the default language record is allowed to be used.
+This setting will look if the "image" and "header" fields of translations are blank and if that is the case the value of the default language record is allowed to be used.